 Dandelions and Double Yellows is an arts, nature and noticing project by Helen Thomas.
 The project is an invitation to reconsider the often overlooked, unplanned plants in our everyday surroundings.

-Dandelions and Double Yellows involved the creation of a new body of paintings inspired by urban wild plants; alongside community engagement to encourage noticing of, and invite responses to, spontaneous flora in our neighbourhoods and everyday surroundings.
+Dandelions and Double Yellows involved the creation of a new body of paintings inspired by urban wild plants.
+Community engagement elements of the project encouraged people to notice, and share responses to, spontaneous flora in our neighbourhoods and everyday surroundings.

 Dandelions and Double Yellows – exhibition

-Helen’s solo exhibition at Wakefield Cathedral in July and August 2021 was part of Wakefield Council’s Festival of the Earth.
-The exhibition featured site responsive paintings; some of which were painted from direct observation whilst others were painted in the studio from photographs, field notes and memory.
+The exhibition at Wakefield Cathedral in July and August 2021 was part of Wakefield Council’s Festival of the Earth programme.
+The exhibition included sixteen paintings that were designed to complement the internal architecture and spaces of the Cathedral.
+Some of the paintings were painted from direct observation of urban wild plants in Wakefield, others were painted in the studio working from photographs, field notes and memory.

-Dr Judith Tucker, University of Leeds, was commissioned to write an essay for the project.
+Dr Judith Tucker, University of Leeds, wrote a beautifully considered essay to accompany the exhibition.
 You can read ‘Groundsel and moss: particularity, time and place in the paintings of Helen Thomas’ here:

 Dandelions and Double Yellows – Your Gallery